isoos/pwa/README.md

 **Getting started**

+## NOTE:
+This library requires webdev installed locally.
+Install it using the command:
+> pub global activate webdev

 - Getting started: [pwa_defaults](https://github.com/isoos/pwa/tree/master/examples/pwa_defaults)
   - Shows you how to use the `pwa` package and what it does.
   - Enables offline asset caching for you web app out-of-the-box.